algesten/broute/README.md

 * `fe` - optional "else" function to invoke if fragment doesnt match
 * return - the result of `f` or `fe`

+## vararg paths to test

+`path(p1,f1,p2,f2,...,pn,fn,fe)`

+Any number of paths can be tested and the first one that matches is run.

 ### function args

 The `f` or `fe` is invoked with `(left, query)`.
 The first is the path